Slow Cooker Southwest-Style Chili Over Sweet Potato Mash

 During the last hour of cooking I took the lid off the chili, and to help it thicken.
 While it was doing it’s thing, I prepared the sweet potato mash.
 Originally, I planned to serve the chili over the sweet potato mash because I love sweet potatoes or yams roasted with Mexican spices.
 So I figured, since I didn’t want to eat the chili with my buttered crackers or a tortilla, a sweet potato mash might be a delicious and healthier alternative.

-I used half sweet potato and half Idaho potatoes cause I didn’t have enough sweet potatoes for our family.
+I used half sweet potatoes and half Idaho potatoes cause I didn’t have enough sweet potatoes for our family.
 So you could go either way for this recipe.
 (If you’re not a huge sweet potato fan, I’d suggest going the half and half route.)
 I mashed the potatoes with butter, milk and sour cream.
-I thought the tang of the sour cream would complement the chili flavor well.
+The tang of the sour cream complements the chili flavor well.

 I prefer a slightly thicker chili so I decided to add some coconut flour at the end to thicken it and soak up a bit of the grease from the meat.
 I chose coconut flour because it’s anti inflammatory.
 It’s not a refined grain and has a low glycemic index.
 But if you’d like you could use mesa to get that Texas-style chili flavor, or corn starch or even white flour.

 It’s important to remember to temper your flour when thickening.
 Using a ladle, scoop some of the broth into a liquid measuring cup.
 Then add your flour and whisk.
 Then slowly stir the mixture into the chili.
 This prevents lumps from forming.
 Keep in mind that if you chose to use the coconut flour start with 1 tablespoon at a time, whisk and add more flour and / or more liquid.
 Coconut flour expands much more than traditional flour.
 Also, turn the slow cooker to high at this point and keep the lid off.
 After you add the flour let it simmer for about 10 minutes.